Skip to content

 • Clinginess or whining

-If you’re not sure where to start because sleep has been a total mess for a long time, please know you don’t have to struggle alone.
+If you’re not sure how to answer these questions because sleep has been a total mess for a long time, please know you don’t have to struggle alone.
 My Toddler Sleep Training class will teach you an emotionally-connected, holistic approach to setting your 2, 3, or 4 year old’s sleep up for success.
 It’s not too late to have a great little sleeper.

-What is a sample schedule for a 2 year old?
+What is a sample schedule for a 2 year old?anchor

 I have two sample schedules to share with you!
 Just remember, these are just examples and are not meant to be followed exactly.